Can I Recover Compensation for My Injuries if I Was Partially Responsible for a Crash?

 Provided that a motorist isn’t 50% or more responsible for the crash, they can recover compensation in their case.
 That amount is generally reduced by the percentage of fault attributed to the injured person.

 Understanding how this modified comparative negligence rule works can be a bit challenging.
-An experienced car accident lawyer can not only go over how fault is determined but also the role comparative negligence may play in your ability to recover a settlement – especially when you suffered injuries and were partially responsible for a crash.
+Your lawyer can go over how fault is determined and the role comparative negligence may play in your ability to recover a settlement – especially when you suffered injuries and were partially responsible for a crash.